-Dennis Maher is an artist, architect and educator.
-His work explores fantastic and imaginative possibilities for the built environment through drawing, photography, collage and construction.
-In 2009, he established the FARGO HOUSE, an immersive sculptural environment within his house on Fargo Avenue in Buffalo.
-In 2015, he founded ASSEMBLY HOUSE 150, an experimental art/architecture project space located at 150 Edward Street where he directs the SACRA construction skills training program.
+Dennis Maher is a civically engaged artist, designer and educator.
+He constructs fantastic places from assembled fragments of the world, imagining and actualizing new possibilities for the built environment through the synthesis of art, design and construction.
+His practice, which includes teaching, research and other educational activities, provides opportunities for people to experience the impacts of art and architecture, to understand—and contribute to—the overlay of stories and places over time, to learn new skills in construction and design, and to deploy those skills through collaborative projects that help to shape the future of the built environment and the lives therein.
+In 2009, Maher established the FARGO HOUSE, an immersive sculptural environment within his own house on Fargo Avenue in Buffalo, a site that has become a locus for creative, community engaged learning.
+In 2015, he founded ASSEMBLY HOUSE 150, a not-for-profit center for art, design and construction where he directs the SACRA construction skills training program.
 Exhibitions of Maher’s work have been presented at venues nationally and internationally, including at the Mattress Factory Art Museum (Pittsburgh, PA), Bi-City Biennale of Architecture and Urbanism (Shenzhen, China), Black and White Gallery and Project Space (Brooklyn, NY), Pulse Miami Art Fair, and Real Art Ways (Hartford, CT), and the Albright-Knox Art Gallery, where he was the 2012-2013 Artist-in-Residence.
 Maher is a recipient of the NYFA Fellowship (2014), the Real Art Ways STEP UP Award (2011), the Black and White Project Space Prize (2010), a NYSCA Independent Projects Grant (2010), and a MacDowell Colony Fellowship (2008).
-His work has been featured in NYTimes, Sculpture Magazine, Art Monthly, Architectural Review, ARCHDaily, Architect Magazine and on the national radio program Smart City Radio.
+His work has been featured in NYTimes, Sculpture Magazine, Art Monthly, Architectural Review, and ARCHDaily.
 Maher is currently a Clinical Assistant Professor in the Department of Architecture at SUNY, University at Buffalo, where he has taught since 2004.

 all content © Dennis Maher 2003 - 2018